M66B/FairEmail/docs/FAQ-it-rIT.md

 <a name="faq31"></a>
 **(31) How can I use the provided shortcuts?**

-There are shortcuts available to:

-* comporre un nuovo messaggio a un contatto preferito
+Ci sono scorciatoie disponibili per comporre un nuovo messaggio a un contatto preferito.
-* configura profili, identità, etc

 Shortcuts require Android 7.1 Nougat or later.
 The usage of shortcuts is explained [here](https://support.google.com/android/answer/2781850).